Criticized for lashes and nails, Black women's basketball players embrace self-expression

 "We have to show how marketable we are," Evans said, "and how we're also a basketball player – but we can also model, we can be pretty, we can do other things."

-But it's also about inspiring the next generation of players, like Diggins-Smith inspired Evans and Walker.
+But it's also about inspiring the next generation of players, as Diggins-Smith inspired Evans and Walker.

 "It's so many girls that sometimes are nervous to just be themselves," Evans said.
 "But I think as WNBA players, I think we're setting a standard and letting them know that it's OK to be you.
 It's OK if you want to wear suits, if you want to wear heels.
 I think we're setting that standard and letting people know that they can just be themselves."

-This article originally appeared on Knoxville News Sentinel: Black women's college basketball players navigate criticism of appearance
+This article originally appeared on Knoxville News Sentinel: Black women's basketball players navigate criticism of appearance